VISITING HOSPITAL

 Te Ara Whakapiri (the unifying path): Principles and guidance for the last days of life

-Quick-reference documents for clinicians caring for patients in their last hours or days of life:
+If you do not have access to the Waitaha Canterbury Intranet/SharePoint here are quick-reference documents for clinicians caring for patients in their last hours or days of life across the South Island:

 Pain Management Flowchart